agilepro/software-craftsmanship/docs/Error Handling/Examples/poor-handling-examples.md

 This method is asked to take a JSON representation of an event, and return another class object that represents that event.
 If there is any problem at all parsing the JSON — for example data members are missing or are the wrong type, it traces to the log, and then returns whatever value it has gotten.
 It could be an incomplete object.
 It could be a completely empty object.
 There is no guarantee that the returned object represent the “event” that it is supposed to .
 The calling program is not given any idea that there is a problem!

 Solution: this method should be declared to thrown an exception that says “Unable to convert JSON to an Event object” so that the calling routine does not continue to try to process based on the partial data.
-I don’t understand why anyone would write a routine that when it fails, it simply returns whatever it has as if nothing went wrong!
+I don't understand why anyone would write a routine that when it fails, it simply returns whatever it has as if nothing went wrong!

 ![programcreek5](poor-handling-examples-img5.png)